 People say trust is like broken glass; it can never be the same if shattered.
 But this is not entirely true.
-Once lost, restoring trust can be challenging, but it is not impossible.
+Once lost, restoring trust can be challenging, but it’s not impossible.
 With effort, time, and patience, it is achievable!
-Trust is lost in buckets, but it is built back in drips and drabs.
+Trust is lost in buckets, but it’s built back in drips and drabs.
 Fortunately, there are practices to assist us in successfully restoring elements of trust in our relationship.

 “S” Structure your Time

 The second letter, “S” of The ASCENT Approach, stands for Structure Your Time.
 It refers to thinking critically about how we spend our time and exploring commitments and activities.
 This offers a kind of “scaffolding” and “support” (more “S” words), which in turn creates predictability and accountability in our relationship and our recovery.

 Structure Your Time is essentially a practice of organizing activities, making a schedule, and committing to plans.
 Multi-faceted, it interrelates with each of the other practices in The ASCENT Approach.
 We structure our time to create our community, engage in our lives, nurture our spirituality, and treasure our relationship.
 Whether it’s attending AA meetings, picking up groceries, making dinner for your family, going on a walk with your partner, joining a yoga class, or journaling, organizing our time matters.